collective/mr.bob/docs/source/index.rst

 .. topic:: Introduction

-   **mr.bob** is a tool that takes a directory skeleton, copies over its directory structure to a target folder, and can use the `Jinja2
+   **mr.bob** is a tool that takes a directory skeleton, copies over its directory structure to a target folder and can use the `Jinja2
-   <http://jinja.pocoo.org/>`_ (or some other) rendering engine to dynamically
+   <http://jinja.pocoo.org/>`_ (or some other) templating engine to dynamically
    generate the files.
 Additionally, it can ask you questions needed to render the structure, or provide a config file to answer them.